Stories

 What’s the UEF?

 Water heater efficiency is measured by an Energy Factor (EF) or Uniform Energy Factor (UEF) ratio.
 The number means how much energy it can turn into useable heat.
 The higher the number the better.
-Most standard natural gas storage tank water heaters currently in homes today have a UEF of about 0.50 to 0.60.
+Most standard gas storage tank water heaters currently in homes today have a UEF of about 0.50 to 0.60.
 New ENERGY STAR storage tank models have a minimum UEF of 0.67.
 In comparison, condensing tankless models offer UEFs as high as 0.97.

-1 Approximate annual water heating costs for a four occupant home based on October 2021 natural gas rate of $12.57 per gigajoule and a blended electricity rate of 12.85¢ per kWh, not including tax.
+3Approximate annual water heating costs for a four occupant home based on October 2021 natural gas rate of $12.57 per gigajoule and a blended electricity rate of 12.85¢ per kWh, not including tax.
 Your costs may vary.
 Source: FortisBC home energy calculator.

-Conditions apply.
+4Conditions apply.
+Rebates available until December 31, 2023.
 Rebate amounts listed are per appliance unless otherwise indicated.
 Terms and conditions are available on the respective program pages.
 FortisBC may modify or cancel programs at any time without notice.

-Only for FortisBC electricity customers including Grand Forks, Penticton, Summerland or Nelson Hydro.
+5Only for FortisBC electricity customers including Grand Forks, Penticton, Summerland or Nelson Hydro.